Large Scale Novel Object Discovery in 3D: Experimental Results

-Fig.~\ref{fig:nyu1} and ~\ref{fig:nyu2} show results on NYU Depth v2 dataset.
+Fig.~\ref{fig:oddnyu} (second row) shows results on NYU Depth v2 dataset.
 Since the previous visual images consisted of objects of relatively similar sizes, we now demonstrate the results on scenes with larger variation in sizes of objects.
-For example, Fig.~\ref{fig:nyu2} consists of objects like a soap as well as a human.
-In the first figure, we see that the objects on the table are extremely cluttered.
-Despite this, VDML is able to clearly distinguish among the objects on the table (Fig.~\ref{fig:nyu1} as well as those in front of the mirror (Fig.~\ref{fig:nyu2} except the bottles, where we observe over-segmentation.
+For example, the demonstrated image consists of objects like a soap as well as a human.
+It can be observed that VDML is able to clearly distinguish among the objects in front of the mirror (Fig.~\ref{fig:oddnyu} (d)) except the bottles, where we observe over-segmentation.
 The wash-basin also gets over-segmented, possibly due to variation in depth and illumination across its surface.
-The objects in the mirror are similar to the background except the human, which gets over-segmented.
+Although the objects in the mirror are difficult to discover due to lack of variation in depth, VDML still obtains distinguishable boundaries among various objects (towel, curtain) while over-segmenting the person holding the camera.